When should I replace my car tyres?

 Tread wear indicators:

 Tyres are manufactured to include tread wear indicators.
-These are rubber nodes in the indents of the tread pattern, there are three across the central belt of the tyre.
-Once you can see these the tyres tread is worn and the tyres need replacing.
+These are rubber nodes in the indents of the tread pattern across the central belt of the tyre.
+Once you can see these, the tyre tread is worn and the tyres need replacing.

 Performance issues

-Performance issues in tyres can be denoted by a vibration while you are driving.
+Strong vibrations while you're driving can indicate a performance issue.
 This is either due to worn tyres or wheels that are off balance.
-When wheels are removed from a vehicle, they need to re-balanced when put back on the vehicle.
-This ensures an even distribution of weight across the wheels and tyres to prevent uneven wear.
+When wheels are removed from a vehicle, they need to be rebalanced when put back on to keep an even distribution of weight across the wheels and tyres and stop uneven wear.
 If a balance weight has fallen off the vibration can be felt.
 This could indicate that the wheels just need rebalancing by professional tyre technicians.

 Providing you don’t experience any of the above issues then your tyres should last their expected lifetime.
-As a guide, tyres should last approximately 20,000 miles before they need changing.
+As a guide, tyres should last approximately 20,000 miles or 5 years before they need changing.

 Other signs of age on a tyre include cracking in the rubber, usually first spotted on the outer edges commonly referred to as the sidewalls.
-This is the side that is exposed to the elements, it can be prevented by storing your car in a garage.
+This is the side that's exposed to the elements, it can be prevented by storing your car in a garage.

 Increasingly it has become more popular in the UK to swap tyres with the seasons, changing from summer tyres to winter tyres.
 Summer tyres can’t offer the same performance as winter tyres in the snow and ice making driving conditions treacherous.
 The slippery surfaces increase stopping distances even after the roads have been gritted.
 Switching to winter tyres will enhance the vehicle’s performance in poor conditions.
 Only using a set of tyres for half a year will extend the lifespan of the tyres as the tread will take longer to wear down.
 The downside to this is the initial outlay on two sets of tyres and the storage of a set of tyres when not in use.